 Drinking too much water can lead to:

 So how much water should you drink?
-Well that’s not an easy question to answer.
+Well, that’s not an easy question to answer.
 So many factors affect our needs from what we eat to the weather.
-Obviously there are times when more water is appropriate, like after/before intense exercise or if you are in extreme heat.
-In other words: If you body is losing water (like sweating), then replenishing those fluids is essential.
-But unless you are an extreme athlete or spend a lot of time in a hot climates you probably need less than what you’ve been previously told.
+Obviously, there are times when more water is appropriate, like after/before intense exercise or if you are in extreme heat.
+In other words: If your body is losing water (like sweating), then replenishing those fluids is essential.
+But unless you are an extreme athlete or spend a lot of time in a hot climate you probably need less than what you’ve been previously told.

 The problem with over-hydration is that a symptom of drinking too much is dry mouth and excessive thirst.
 So there may be a period of “challenging your body’s signals” while it gets back to a more balanced state.